emissary-ingress/emissary/docs/guides/filter-dev-guide.md

 * Validate an incoming request fits an OpenAPI specification before passing the request to a target service

 Ambassador Edge Stack supports these use cases by allowing you to execute custom logic in `Filters`.
-Filters are written in Golang, and managed by Ambassador Pro.
+Filters are written in Golang, and managed by Ambassador Edge Stack.